joakimTI/GROUP-5-PROJECT/README.md

 ## Repository Guide
 #### Notebook
-The final notebook can be found in: []
+The final notebook can be found [here](https://github.com/joakimTI/GROUP-5-PROJECT/blob/main/index.ipynb)

 #### Presentation
 Presentation can be found from here in .pdf format : []